Sevim Dağdelen

-Sevim Dağdelen (born 4 September 1975) is a German politician and a member of the Bundestag.
+Sevim Dağdelen (born 4 September 1975) is a German politician and was from 2005 to 2025 a member of the German parliament, the Bundestag.
 She was elected for Left Party (die Linke) and switched in October 2023 to Bündnis Sahra Wagenknecht.

 Early years

-Born in Duisburg to Kurdish Alevi immigrants of the Alevi faith from Erzincan, Sevim Dağdelen finished high school in 1997.
+Born in Duisburg to Kurdish Alevi immigrants from Erzincan, Sevim Dağdelen finished high school in 1997.
 She studied law at the University of Marburg and then at the University of Adelaide, Australia for a year.
 She later attended the University of Cologne but did not complete her law studies.
 She dropped out to pursue her political career.

 She worked for the left-wing Turkish newspaper Evrensel and German publications Tatsachen and Junge Stimme and has continued membership in the worker unions.

 Career

 After joining the Left Party, Dağdelen became a member of the regional-level party council of North Rhine-Westphalia and the federal student agency from 1996 to 1998.
 From 1993 to 2001, she was a member of the federal youth commission.
 From 2005 to 2025, she was a member of the German Bundestag.

 Dağdelen participated in the State dinner with Angela Merkel at the White House in June 2011.

 Dağdelen visited Julian Assange at the Embassy of Ecuador in the United Kingdom in September 2012, passing on to him "solidarity ... from the left in Germany and the online community in Germany".

 She was re-elected into the Bundestag for the fifth time following the 2021 German federal election.

 She is known to be a supporter of the Kurdish People's Protection Units (YPG).
 She showed the flag of the YPG in the Bundestag which is forbidden in Germany.
 She also opposes the German foreign policy regarding Turkey that attacked the YPG in Afrin.
 Her appearance at a regional IG Metall congress in 2018 led to controversy.
 Turks started a social media campaign to end their membership in the workers union.

 Sahra Wagenknecht presented her new party, BSW, during a press conference on 23 October 2023.
 Dağdelen is one of the MPs who left The Left and joined Wagenknecht's party.
 It was announced the same day.

 Dağdelen published a new book, titled NATO: A Reckoning with the Atlantic Alliance, in July 2024, discussing it with Amy Goodman of Democracy Now! on 10 July.

-In the 2025 federal election, she will stand as a direct candidate in the Berlin-Mitte constituency.
+In the 2025 federal election, she stood as a direct candidate in the Berlin-Mitte constituency.
+Dağdelen lost re-election, receiving 5% of the vote.
+She is running on the BSW state list for the 2026 Berlin state election.